dangazineu/tako/docs/designs/exec-workflow-engine.md

 -   **Fail-Fast**: The engine follows a strict fail-fast policy.
 If any step in the workflow fails, the entire `tako exec` run will halt immediately.
 The initial design does not include configurable failure policies (e.g., `continue-on-error`), though this could be considered for a future release.

+### 3.2.1.
+Failure and Compensation

+While the engine follows a fail-fast policy for the main workflow, it provides a mechanism for running compensating actions upon failure.

+-   **`on_failure` block**: A step can have an `on_failure` block that defines a sequence of steps to run if the primary `run` or `uses` block fails.

+    ```yaml
+    steps:
+      - id: publish_package
+        run: ./scripts/publish.sh
+        on_failure:
+          - id: rollback_publish
+            run: ./scripts/rollback.sh --version {{ .steps.publish_package.outputs.version }}
+    ```

+-   **Execution Context**: The `on_failure` steps are executed in the same context as the failed step and have access to the same `.inputs`, `.steps`, and `.trigger` variables.
+-   **Failure in Compensation**: If a step within the `on_failure` block fails, the entire workflow run halts immediately.
+There is no compensation for compensation.
+-   **User Responsibility**: This mechanism provides a hook for rollbacks, but it is still the workflow author's responsibility to implement the compensation logic and ensure that compensating actions are idempotent.
+The engine does not provide transactional guarantees.

 ### 3.3.
 Scalability

 -   **Local Execution**: The initial design is focused on providing a powerful and flexible workflow engine for local and single-machine CI environments.
 -   **Large-Scale Deployments**: The design does not explicitly address distributed execution or scaling to hundreds of concurrent workflows.
 These capabilities could be explored in a future release if there is sufficient demand.

 #### 3.3.1.
-Performance Considerations
+Performance and Scalability Considerations

+While the engine is designed for local and single-machine CI environments, users should be aware of the following practical limits.

--   **Graph Parsing**: The performance of a topological sort on the dependency graph is negligible.
-However, the I/O required to fetch and parse the `tako.yml` file for each repository can introduce a noticeable delay in workflows with a large number of repositories (e.g., >50).
--   **Warning**: The engine will issue a warning if a dependency graph exceeds 50 repositories to alert the user to potential performance degradation.
+-   **Dependency Graph Size**: The performance of a topological sort on the dependency graph is negligible.
+However, the network I/O required to fetch and parse the `tako.yml` file for each repository can introduce a noticeable delay in workflows with a large number of repositories (e.g., >50).
+The engine will issue a warning if a dependency graph exceeds 50 repositories to alert the user to potential performance degradation.
 No hard limit will be imposed.
+-   **Memory Usage**:
+    -   **State Management**: The full workflow state is held in memory during execution.
+For workflows with a very large number of steps or steps that produce very large outputs, this can lead to significant memory consumption.
+    -   **Template Caching**: The in-memory cache for parsed templates is not size-limited.
+While the memory footprint for each template is small, a workflow with thousands of unique `run` blocks could consume a considerable amount of memory.
+-   **Disk Usage**:
+    -   **Workspaces**: Each workflow run creates an isolated workspace.
+Concurrently running many workflows, especially those that generate large artifacts, can consume significant disk space.
+The `tako workspace clean` command is provided for manual cleanup.
+    -   **State Files**: State files are typically small, but for workflows with extensive output capture, the `~/.tako/state/<run-id>.json` file can grow large.
+The engine does not currently implement streaming or partial state writes.
+-   **Guideline**: As a general guideline, the v0.2.0 engine is optimized for workflows involving up to 50 repositories, with a few hundred steps in total, and where individual step outputs are in the order of kilobytes, not megabytes.

 ### 3.4.
 Run ID Generation